-I just watched this 10 year old short horror film The Thing in the Corner on YouTube and it’s really good.
-In the film a young lady named Paula in a mental hospital tries to convince the doctor that she sees monsters.
+I just watched this very good horror short film The Thing in the Corner on YouTube that follows a young lady named Paula in a mental hospital who tries to convince the doctor that she sees monsters.
 The plot itself catches our attention pushing for both supernatural and psychological possibilities.

 Even though you kind of know what’s going to happen in the end, the film builds up your excitement to see the ghost.
 Ultimately you don’t see any monster as they are not visible to everyone, as said by Paula.

-For a short film of just 3 mins and 30 secs, the idea and the execution is really very good.
+For a short film of just 3 mins and 30 secs, the idea and the execution is very good.
 The Thing in the Corner looks more like any part of a feature film.
-It certainly could have been developed as a feature length movie – like the recent one ‘Lights Out’.
+It certainly could have been developed as a feature-length movie – like the recent one ‘Lights Out’.

 Director: Matthew Stedman

 Writer: Matthew Stedman